Pozorrubio: Government

+Local government

-Pozorrubio, belonging to the fifth congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Pozorrubio is part of the fifth congressional district of the province of Pangasinan.
+It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

-The chief executives of the town are Mayor Artemio Q. Chan and Vice Mayor Ernesto T. Go, with eight Sangguniang Bayan members or councilors who hold office at the Town Hall and Legislative Building's Session Hall.
+The chief executives of the town are Mayor Kelvin T. Chan and Vice Mayor Maximiano R. Balelo, with eight Sangguniang Bayan members or councilors who hold office at the Town Hall and Legislative Building's Session Hall.

 Elected officials

 Education

-The town's foremost school is Benigno V Aldana National High School (BVANHS, formerly Pozorrubio High School).
+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Pozorrubio I Schools District Office, and Pozorrubio II Schools District Office.